Exufiber in practice

 There was a low level of clinical signs of infection throughout the study period.

 The dressing under evaluation was rated highly in terms of ease of application, ease of removal, lack of adherence to the wound bed and healthy intact skin at removal, flexibility, conformability, ability to absorb exudate, ability to retain slough and blood and overall experience.

 The dressing under evaluation was rated highly in terms of lack of anxiety during dressing change, ease of movement whilst wearing the dressing, ability of the dressing to remain in place during wear, lack of stinging or burning whilst wearing the dressing and comfort during wear.

 There were no reported AEs/ADEs during the course of the study that were judged to be related to the investigational product.

-Gelling fibre dressing with Hydrolock® Technology for advanced fluid lock-in property for highly exuding wounds
+Gelling fibre dressing with Hydrolock® Technology for advanced fluid lock-in property for medium to highly exuding and cavity wounds

 Mepilex Border Flex Oval

 Flexible all-in-one dressing for chronic and acute wounds